arthurcaio92/SODA_T2FTS/README.md

 # SODA-T2FTS

-Codes related to the paper "Self-Organised Direction Aware Data Partitioning Algorithm Combined With Type-2 Fuzzy Time Series".
+Codes related to the paper "Interval Type-2 Fuzzy Set Based Time Series Forecasting Using a Data-driven Partitioning Approach".

 The package contains: